SGDInstitute/apollo/content/collections/pages/mblgtacc/advisor-programming.md

         content:
           -
             type: text
-            text: 'The Advisor Social is open to all advisors, higher ed pros, graduate students, and others who work with, in, and on behalf of students and institutions.
-Drink tickets and hors d''oeuvres will be available.'
+            text: "The Advisor Social is open to all advisors, higher ed pros, graduate students, and others who work with, in, and on behalf of students and institutions.
+Drink tickets and hors d'oeuvres will be available."
     type: content
-    enabled: true
+    enabled: false
   -
+    id: 8HLSsGdu
     bard:
       -
         type: heading